cggh/panoptes/documentation/importsettings.rst

 LocationNameProperty
   *Text (required).* Property of the locations datatable containing the name of the pie chart.
 ComponentColumns
-  List.
-Enumerates all the pies of the pie charts, and binds them to properties of this datatable (one for each component x location).
+  *List (required).* Enumerates all the pies of the pie charts, and binds them to properties of this datatable (one for each component x location).
   Each list item should have the following tokens:
     Pattern:
       *Text (required).* Column name providing the data.
 NOTE: {locid} will be replaced by the location primary key value.